csswizardry/csswizardry.github.com/_posts/2014-10-29-the-specificity-graph.md

 Here we would get a kink in our graph where the `.module--large > .module__header {}` selector is double that of its neighbours.
-These kinks do, unfortunately, get magnified when we run our code through an actual Specificity Graph tool, which leads me to believe that **the Speicifity Graph is probably best kept as a conceptual model**.
+These kinks do, unfortunately, get magnified when we run our code through an actual Specificity Graph tool, which leads me to believe that the **Specificity Graph is probably best kept as a conceptual model**.

 The aim of the Specificity Graph is to illustrate the importance of not having